jcardente/adventOfCode2020/day05/README.md

 ```

 For part 1, I just passed the list of seat IDs to Julia's `max()` function.
 For part
-2, I sorted the list of ideas and simply looked for the first adjacent pair of values
+2, I sorted the list of IDs and simply looked for the first adjacent pair of values
 that differed by 2.

 ```julia